ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 </div>

 ###### MQTT protocol
-AWS IoT can communicate with the it's registered devices through 2 protocols: HTTP or MQTT.
+AWS IoT can communicate with it registered devices through 2 protocols: HTTP or MQTT.
 So why would we choose MQTT over the more familiar HTTP protocol?
 The HTTP protocol has some severe limitations for our use case:

 * HTTP is a synchronous protocol, the client waits for the server to respond.
 That is a requirement for web browsers, but it comes at the cost of poor scalability.
-In the world of IoT where we have a large number of devices and most likely an unreliable / high latency network connection this synchronous communication is problematic.
+In the world of IoT where we have numerous devices and most likely an unreliable / high latency network connection this synchronous communication is problematic.
 An asynchronous messaging protocol is much more suitable for IoT applications.
 The sensors can send in readings and let the network figure out the optimal path and timing for delivery to its destination devices and services.
-* HTTP is a one-way protocl.
+* HTTP is a one-way protocol.
 The client must initiate the connection.
 In an IoT application, the devices or sensors are typically clients, which means that they cannot passively receive commands from the network.
 * HTTP is a 1-1 protocol.
 The client makes a request and the server responds.
 It is difficult and expensive to broadcast a message to all devices on the network, which is a common use case in IoT applications.